Chart Color Schemes

 Thornton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population of Thornton (NSW) is around 12,001.
-This reflects a growth of 1,311 people since the 2021 Census, which reported a population of 10,690.
-The increase was inferred from AreaSearch's estimate of the resident population at 11,506 following examination of the latest ERP data release by the ABS in June 2024 and an additional 289 validated new addresses since the Census date.
-This level of population results in a density ratio of 722 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Thornton's growth rate of 12.3% since the 2021 census exceeded both the non-metro area's growth rate of 5.1% and the state average, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 71.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Thornton (NSW) statistical area (Lv2) had an estimated population of around 12,446 as of Nov 2025.
+This reflected an increase of 1,756 people (16.4%) since the 2021 Census, which reported a population of 10,690 people.
+The change was inferred from the resident population of 11,626 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 289 validated new addresses since the Census date.
+This level of population equated to a density ratio of 749 persons per square kilometer, relatively in line with averages seen across locations assessed by AreaSearch.
+The Thornton (NSW) (SA2)'s 16.4% growth since the 2021 census exceeded the non-metro area's 5.7% and the state's growth rate, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 71.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
-Looking ahead, exceptional growth is predicted over the period from 2025 to 2041, with the area expected to grow by 12,991 persons based on aggregated SA2-level projections, reflecting an increase of 114.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Moving forward with demographic trends, exceptional growth is predicted over the period with the area expected to grow by 12,973 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 107.1% in total over the 17 years.

 Frequently Asked Questions - Population